matter-labs/foundry-zksync/README.md

  - download the compiler manually - and then use `--offline` mode (you can download the compiler into ~/.svm/VERSION/solc-VERSION -- for example ~/.svm/0.8.20/solc-0.8.20 )

 You can get the lastest compiler version for MacOs AARCH here: https://github.com/ethers-rs/solc-builds/tree/master/macosx/aarch64

+You might have to remove the `zkout` directory (that holds the compilation artifacts) - and in some rare scenarios also cleanup the installed solc versions (by removing `~/.svm/` directory)

 ### `solc` versions >0.8.19 are not supported, found 0.8.20